bunnelab/spora-bench/README.md

 **Note:** To run astir and MAPS, we provide separate pipelines `spora_bench/benchmarks/run_astir.py` and `spora_bench/benchmarks/run_maps.py` for which benchmark configs are located in `configs/benchmarks/astir` and `configs/benchmarks/maps`.

-# 🛠️ Setting up new datasets, tasks and models
+# 🛠️ Setting up New Datasets, Tasks and Models
 spora [bench] is designed to be modular benchmark system that can be easily extended by new datasets, tasks and models.

 ## Setting up a new dataset